 6. Greek Grill House

 Loved by locals for their authentic gyros, Greek Grill House is another of Manchester’s utterly perfect lunch spots, commonly found pitched up outside the Great Northern Warehouse on Peter Street.
 Much like its fellow Greek foodie spots, Greek Grill House specialises in chicken, pork and halloumi gyros – each filled to the brim with chips, sauce and ample amounts of the filling of your choice.
 Trust us when we say, you won’t be leaving hungry.
-Greek Grill House, Great Northern, M2 5QR.
+Greek Grill House, 2 Peter Street, next to Great Northern Warehouse, M2 5QR.

 Stretford’s Geropolis loves a good gyros wrap, so much so, they serve up a ton of them in their restaurant.
 We’re talking fillings such as lamb doner and beef sausage that you can’t find at any other Greek spot, alongside the classics such as chicken, halloumi and more.
 Oh, and they’re bloomin’ massive, too!
 Geropolis Greek Street Food, 239 Talbot Rd, Stretford, M32 0YW.